-hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060) time offset days and time duration The duration offset corresponding to the timezone the date or date and time value represents.
-The time offset duration must be in the interval [duration("-PT14H")duration("PT14H")] as per the XML Schema Part 2 dateTime datatype.
+Table 64: Specific semantics of date, time and duration properties hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060) time offset days and time duration The duration offset corresponding to the timezone the date or date and time value represents.
+The time offset duration must be in the interval [duration("-PT14H")] as per the XML Schema Part 2 dateTime datatype.
 The time offset property returns null when the object does not have a time offset set. timezone string The timezone identifier as defined in the IANA Time Zones database.
 The timezone property returns null when the object does not have an IANA timezone defined. years number The normalized years component of a years and months duration value as an integer.
 This property returns null when invoked on a days and time duration value. months number The normalized months component of a years and months duration value.
 Since the value is normalized, this property must return an integer in the interval [011].
 This property returns null when invoked on a days and time duration value. days number The normalized days component of a days and time duration value as an integer.
 This property returns null when invoked on a years and months duration value. hours number The normalized hours component of a days and time duration value.
 Since the value is normalized, this property must return an integer in the interval [023].
 This property returns null when invoked on a years and months duration value. minutes number The normalized minutes component of a days and time duration value.
 Since the value is normalized, this property must return an integer in the interval [059].
 This property returns null when invoked on a years and months duration value. seconds number The normalized minutes component of a days and time duration value.
 Since the value is normalized, this property must return a decimal in the interval [060).
 This property returns null when invoked on a years and months duration value.

-Lists are defined in Table 64.
+Lists are defined in Table 65.

-Table 64: Semantics of lists
+Table 65: Semantics of lists

-Grammar Rule FEEL Syntax Mapped to Domain (scope s) Applicability 56 $e_1[e_2]$ e 1 [e 2] $\mathbf{e_1}$ is a list and $\mathbf{e_2}$ is an integer (0 scale number) 56 $e_1[e_2]$ \mathbf{e}{1} \mathbf{e}1 is not a list and not null and value (\mathbf{e}2) = 1 56 e 1 [e 2] list of items e such that i is in e iff i is in e 1 and FEEL(e 2 , s') is true , where s' is the scope s with a special first context containing the context entry (" item ", i) and if i is a context, the special context also contains all the context entries of i . e 1 is a list and type (FEEL(e 2 , s')) is boolean 56 e 1 [e 2] [$\mathbf{e_1}$] if FEEL($\mathbf{e_2}$, $\mathbf{s'}$) is true , where $\mathbf{s'}$ is the scope \mathbf{s} with a special first context containing the context entry (" item ", $\mathbf{e_1}$) and if $\mathbf{e_1}$ is a context, the special context also contains all the context entries of $\mathbf{e_1}$.
-Else []. e 1 is not a list and not null and type (FEEL(e 2 , s')) is boolean
+Grammar Rule FEEL Syntax Mapped to Domain (scope s) Applicability 56 $e_1[e_2]$ e 1 [e 2] $\mathbf{e_1}$ is a list and $\mathbf{e_2}$ is an integer (0 scale number) 56 $e_1[e_2]$ e 1 \mathbf{e}1 is not a list and not null and value (\mathbf{e}2) = 1 56 e 1 [e 2] list of items e such that i is in e iff i is in e 1 and FEEL(e_2 , s') is true , where s' is the scope s with a special first context containing the context entry (" item ", i) and if i is a context, the special context also contains all the context entries of i .
+56 e 1 [e 2] [e 1] if FEEL(e 2 , s') is true , where s' is the scope s with a special first context containing the context entry (" item ", e 1) and if e 1 is a context, the special context also contains all the context entries of e 1 .
+Else [].

-Contexts are defined in Table 65.
+Contexts are defined in Table 66.

-Table 65: Semantics of contexts
+Table 66: Semantics of contexts